An hour or so's sail from the port of Nagasaki, an abandoned island silently crumbles.

 It never crossed our minds that the fisherman wouldn't come back.
 We were more worried that we only had those two hours on the island, an arbitrary frame of time my friend picked in the moment of excitement when we got the green light for transport.
 There was enough stuff there to keep us busy there for an entire day.

-And then, two days after this was written, the government re-opened it.
+And then, two days after this was written, the

 Follow Alex on Twitter: @alex_hoban